Pope names six cardinals to put stamp on Church future

 Cardinals are the pope's closest aides in the Vatican, where they run its key departments, and around the world, where they head dioceses to administer the 1.2 billion members of the Roman Catholic Church.

+Only one of the six new cardinals, Archbishop James Michael Harvey, an American, is based in the Vatican and, in a break with past consistories, none are Italian.

-Harvey, 63, looked after world leaders visiting the Vatican and arranges the pope's audiences.
+Harvey, 63, whose title is Prefect of the Pontifical Household, looks after world leaders visiting the Vatican and arranges the pope's audiences.
+A native of Milwaukee, Harvey has worked in the Vatican for more than two decades.

-Harvey suspended and then fired Gabriele after the butler's thefts were discovered by Monsignor Georg Ganswein, Benedict's private secretary and Gabriele's immediate superior.
-Gabriele once worked directly for Harvey and it was Harvey who vouched for him when he became papal butler.

-Vatican spokesman Father Federico Lombardi said Harvey had been in his position for nearly 15 years and the pope wanted to reward him for long service.

 Another new cardinal, Baselios Cleemis Thottunkal, 53, the major archbishop of the Syro-Malankara rite in India, is on the front line of inter-religious dialogue with Hinduism.